Rudra-Sankha-Sinhamahapatra/MoneyTM-Payments-App/README.md

 - jsonwebtokens - for generating tokens and token validation
 - cors - for avoiding browser cors error

-# Frontend
+## Frontend
 - React - Frontend framework
 - Tailwind - Styling framework

-# description
+## description
 - This project is inspired by Paytm
-- It is  a project where i am successfully implemented transaction logic
+- It is  a project where i have successfully implemented transaction logic
 - User can sign up,sign in and send money
 - Passwords gets hashed before storing it in database
 - Though its not like paytm where we can use upi and other bank services

-# clone this repo or download the root folder
+## clone this repo or download the root folder
 - after this run npm install on  both frontend and backend folder
 - install other dependencies if needed
 - create a . env file and store your MONGO_URL there or you can also run mongo db locally using the docker file